CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 (h) all conditions precedent to the effectiveness of the New Miner Equipment Lender Debt Documents shall have been satisfied or waived in accordance with the terms thereof, and the New Miner Equipment Lender Debt Documents shall be in full force and effect and binding on all parties thereto;

-(i) the New Common Interests distributable on the Effective Date shall have been issued by the Reorganized Parent;
+(i) the New Common Interests and New Warrants distributable on the Effective Date shall have been issued by the Reorganized Parent;

 (j) the Professional Fee Escrow shall have been established and funded in Cash;